eoinkelly/notes/rails/pgbouncer-for-performance.md

 The above article ran PG on a really beefy machine and still the optimal was in the 300-500 connection range.

+> our largest RDS postgres instance typically sits at around 1200-1300 open
+> connections at peak and it works ok day to day.
+It's definitely possible to have
+> > 500 connections with a beefy server
+> james.healy on Ruby AU slack

+There is evidence that over 500 can work fine.

 ### Why is the practical maximum no. of connection not the same as max_connections?